guiltygyoza/blog/_posts/2020-04-03-the-pboc-report-part-1.md

 Indeed, M2/GDP is an important indicator for a country's macroeconomic policy-making.
 To understand it better, we need to answer 3 questions:
 1. What is China's GDP?
-2. How to solve for accurate GDP statistics in real time?
+2. How to solve for accurate and timely GDP statistics?
 3. In the face of skyrocketing uncertainty, where should China's monetary policies go?

 (*China is unique in its challenges and economic patterns, which calls for unique problem-solving approaches.*)